The Newton-Raphson Method in Simple Terms

 Meet Alex, a derivatives trader at a major bank.
-Lately, the stock market has been fluctuating due to global events.
-Alex comes across a European put option on stock XYZ trading for $15.
-The stock itself is currently priced at $100, the option's strike price is $100, and it matures in a year.
+Recently, the stock market has been experiencing significant fluctuations due to global events.
+Alex comes across a European put option on stock XYZ.
+The stock is currently priced at $100.
+The option has a strike price of $100 and matures in one year.
 The generally accepted risk-free rate is 5%.

 Alex believes this put option might be overpriced.
 His theory is that even though the market is currently volatile, it might stabilize over the coming year.
 To verify his hunch, he decides to deduce the option's implied volatility.
 Knowing this can help him assess if the market is overestimating the stock's future volatility.